 There was an article I wrote for Forbes called The Dark Side of Leadership.
 What I talked about is the loneliness that leaders have to go through.
 It’s one thing to borrow your wife’s wedding ring and pawn it to make payroll.
 It’s quite another thing when all the people benefitting from it don’t even know it.

-One of the things that’s important is employees need to understand is there are good leaders in the world.
-They are working hard, and they do have a tough job.
+One thing that’s important is employees need to understand is there are good leaders in the world.
+They are working hard, and they have a tough job.
 Your job is to be a great follower, and it’s just as important as being a great leader.
-As organizations become flatter and flatter, we are all flip-flopping back forth many times in the same day from leader to follower and follower to leader.
+As organizations become flatter and flatter, we are all flip-flopping back forth many times in the same day from leader to follower and follower to a leader.
 We are all followers, and we are all leaders.

 An old mentor of mine, Jim Collins, told me, “Remember, everybody’s got a boss.
 The Vice President reports to the President, the President reports to the CEO, the CEO reports to the Chairman of the Board, the Chairman of the Board reports to the Stockholders, and the stockholders report to their wives.
 Everybody’s got a boss.”

-We are all followers and just in the same way that we don’t spend enough time on our personal development for its sake; we don’t worry too much about how can I be a great follower.
-The best way to be a great follower, by the way, is to anticipate, to do things before you’re asked—that will turn you into a great leader as well.
+We are all followers and just in the same way we don’t spend enough time on our personal development for its sake; we don’t worry too much about how can I be a great follower.
+The best way to be a great follower is to anticipate.
+Do things before you’re asked—that will turn you into a great leader.

-You have to continually ask that question over and over again almost every single day because things are changing so quickly.
-If you take for example the cell phone companies Nokia and Research in Motion, they were on top of the world a few years ago, and now they’re bankrupt.
+You continually ask that question repeatedly almost every single day because things are changing so quickly.
+If you take, for example, the cell phone companies Nokia and Research in Motion, they were on top of the world a few years ago, and now they’re bankrupt.
 Things change so quickly.

-Every single one of us in a sense is our own business, so we should be asking ourselves what is the business of my business?
+Every single one of us is our own business, so we should ask ourselves what is the business of my business?
 In other words, who am I?
 Why am I getting out of bed in the morning?
 What is my purpose here in life?
 What do I want to accomplish?
 Where do I want to go?
 What do I want to see on my tombstone someday?
 What do I want my legacy to be?
 What do I want people to say about me when they’re asked?
 What’s my brand?

 Everybody has a brand.
-You also find there’s another analogy to the business and that is once you start asking yourself who am I, you quickly find out there’s a lot of different voices in your head clamoring for attention.
-Just like there’s a lot of different moving parts in a business that are competing with each other.
-There’s part of you that says, “I think I’m going to study my Russian this afternoon, then there’s another voice that says, “I’ll do that after I take my nap.”
+You also find there’s another analogy to the business.
+Once you start asking yourself who am I, you quickly find out there’s a lot of different voices in your head clamoring for attention.
+Just like there’s a lot of different moving parts in a business that are competing.
+There’s part of you that says, “I think I will study my Russian this afternoon, then there’s another voice that says, “I’ll do that after I take my nap.”
 There’s all these arguments going on in your head, different priorities, different rationalizations.
-You have to harmonize all of those things and come up with a single mission that inspires you.
+Harmonize all of those things and come up with a single mission that inspires you.

 What is the story you articulate to yourself?
-What is the myth that you are living?
+What is the myth you are living?
 What is the adventure you are living?
 What Hero’s Journey are you on?
-You have to harmonize all these voices so that you’re willing to forego that nap in the afternoon and live this mission instead.
+Harmonize all these voices so you’re willing to forego that nap in the afternoon and live this mission instead.

 Socrates said, “The unexamined life is not worth living.”
-We just don’t ask ourselves that question a lot.
+We don’t ask ourselves that question a lot.
 Interestingly the byproduct is, and I say this about the Monks because the monks spend so much time asking who am I?
-The questions of who are we and what is the business of the business are much easier to answer for them because it’s an extension of the same question they’re living every single day of their lives.
+The questions of who are we and what is the business of the business are much easier to answer for them because it extends the same question they’re living every single day of their lives.